How big of a role does diet play in helping to prevent illnesses?

 Somewhere, as modern health care developed into a culture of the pill as a ‘cure-to-almost-anything’, the concept that illness could be prevented by non-medical methods was set aside, and with it the understanding that some of the needs for medical treatment could be removed by advising individuals on what each should and should not be eating; or how even a slight change of life-style can boost one’s health.

-Just as no one size fits all, not all foods suit everyone.
+According to naturopathic doctor Dr. Kate Scott, just as no one size fits all, not all foods suit everyone.
 Cheese, milk, sugar and wheat are obvious examples – no two people are the same.
 And while it is widely accepted that we all need iron, and that calcium is essential for strong and healthy bones, iron and calcium are but two fuels for the many body systems – those systems that cannot function without specific plant minerals.
 So the punchline really is that if your diet is inadequate, some function may run down and illness will result.
 The reverse, happily, is also true; if one eats a well-balanced diet, as fresh as possible, illness risk is greatly reduced.

 What many of us fail to accept, or do not grasp, is that eating is not just to satisfy hunger or stave off starvation, but that food nourishes the system.
 It is the fuel which allows the body to function and, just as poor quality petrol or diesel will lead to the poor performance of a car’s engine, so the wrong foods will hamper one’s health and lower the body’s natural resistance to illness.
 It’s a regime of food, much of it drawn from the world of plants – the fruit and vegetables are the one stop shop for autoimmune x which provide the minerals, vitamins and enzymes – that helps the body to function at its peak.
 Everyone’s system needs its own specific fuel.